Job Title: Keeper I

 - This job description is not intended to be all-inclusive; therefore, the employee may be required to perform other reasonably related duties as assigned by management.

-- Prior related exotic animal care experience is required.
+- A minimum of 3 years prior related animal care experience as determined by Zoo Atlanta is required.
 Paid experience at an AZA accredited facility is preferred.

 - Experience with operant conditioning and enrichment techniques is preferred.